sadsfae/ansible-7days/README.md

 ```
    - Optionally edit server name, port or other variables here:
 ```
-vi nstall/group_vars/all.yml
+vi install/group_vars/all.yml
 ```
    - Run the playbook
 ```
 ansible-playbook -i hosts install/7days.xml
 ```
-   * On subsequent runs Ansible will simply update SteamCMD, 7 days assets and
+   * On subsequent runs Ansible will simply update SteamCMD, 7days assets and
      restart the 7days systemd service.

 **To Do**